In brief

 Why does quality workwear reduce costs over time?

-More durable uniforms last longer, reduce the need for frequent reorders and maintain a professional appearance, lowering the cost per wear.
+More durable uniforms last longer, reduce the need for frequent reorders and maintain a professional appearance, helping to lower the cost per wear.

 Does quality workwear really improve brand perception?